panzerama/critaholic/docs/vcs_testing_lecture.md

 1. What do tests really get us?
     1. Direction
         - Relying on user stories to drive functional tests and using unit tests to define code requirements can give you a focused path to completing a project.
+        - When you follow the pattern of failing test -> code, you're always going to know where to pick back up
     2. Reliability
         - Having good code coverage reduces the risk of breaking code with future changes
         - Being able to run your tests quickly makes fixing bugs under pressure way easier